 Some people who aren't disabled now may need assistance from SSI or Medicaid at some point because of a condition that is likely to get worse.
 In this situation, creating a special needs trust involves some guesswork.
 But if you think it's more likely than not that a loved one will need government assistance for a significant length of time, it makes sense to set up a special needs trust now.
 In the trust, you can give the trustee the power to terminate the trust if it is not needed.

 A loved one who receives Medicare or Social Security Disability Insurance (SSDI) may not need a special needs trust because these programs do not base eligibility on the amount of money or assets an applicant has.
-However, if the SSDI payment is low, SSI may be a valuable way to supplement your loved one’s income.
+However, it's worth asking whether your loved one might someday qualify for, and benefit from, SSI or Medicaid.
+If the current SSDI payment is low, SSI may be a valuable way to supplement your loved one's income.
 And Medicaid may be necessary to provide benefits not included in the Medicare program—for instance, long-term nursing home care.

-People whose temperaments make it unlikely that they will be able to wisely manage an inheritance are good candidates for a special needs trust, even if they ultimately won’t need SSI or Medicaid.
-Such trusts are often called “spendthrift” trusts when used to keep assets out of the hands of a beneficiary (and of his or her creditors) and in the firm control of a wise trustee.
-For example, someone with mild developmental disabilities, mild autism, attention deficit disorder, or bipolar syndrome might benefit from a trust that prevents reckless spending of inherited money even in the absence of a disability.
+People who are unlikely to be able to manage an inheritance on their own are good candidates for a special needs trust, even if you are fairly certain they ultimately won't need SSI or Medicaid.
+Such trusts are often called "spendthrift" trusts when used to keep assets out of the hands of a beneficiary (and of his or her creditors) and in the firm control of a trustee.
+For example, someone with mild developmental disabilities, mild autism, attention deficit disorder, or bipolar syndrome might benefit from a trust that prevents reckless spending of inherited money even in the absence of a condition that typically falls under the definition of "disability.
 (Read more about Spendthrift Trusts.)